Women’s basketball has exploded, yet fans are still underserved.

 Leverage Popularity

-Fans are disappointed that major sports apps still prioritize men’s coverage despite the meteoric rise in women’s basketball popularity.
+Fans are disappointed that mainstream sports apps still prioritize men’s coverage, despite the rapid growth of women’s basketball.

 dedicated Coverage

-Fans are frustrated by manually searching for in-depth content.
-Even setting alerts on sports apps, the algorithms are ineffective.
+Fans are frustrated by having to manually search for in-depth women’s basketball content, even when alerts and algorithms are enabled.

 deeper Connection